Judge delays ruling on whether to scrap Trump's conviction in hush money case

 A jury convicted Trump in May of falsifying business records related to a $130,000 payment to porn actor Stormy Daniels in 2016.
 The payout was to buy her silence about claims that she had sex with Trump.

-He says they didn’t, denies any wrongdoing and maintains the prosecution was a political tactic meant to harm his latest campaign.
+Trump says they didn’t have sex, denies any wrongdoing and maintains the prosecution was a political tactic meant to harm his latest campaign.
+Trump is a Republican.
+Manhattan District Attorney Alvin Bragg, whose office brought the case, is a Democrat, as is Merchan.

 Just over a month after the verdict, the Supreme Court ruled that ex-presidents can’t be prosecuted for actions they took in the course of running the country, and prosecutors can’t cite those actions even to bolster a case centered on purely personal conduct.